robertblackwell/php-resque-command/README.md

 that turns either into a Symfony style console command.

 I did this because I want to run multiple instances of ```php-resque``` using ```supervisord``` and I found the original interface to ```php-resque``` based around environment variables a bit difficult/clumsy to deal with (maybe thats my problem not php-resque's).

 I got the inspiration for this idea from [https://github.com/mjphaynes/php-resque](https://github.com/mjphaynes/php-resque).

+## Dependency ##
+The ``composer.json`` file currently points at [robertblackwell/php-resque](https://github/robertblackwell/php-resque).
+It is a simple fork and edit to point it at the original php-rescue.

+If you use this repo to wrap [robertblackwell/php-resque](https://github/robertblackwell/php-resque) be aware that your php will need the __setproctitle__ extension.
+Thats why I forked the original php-rescue in the first place.

 ## The command ##